marianotir/Covid_LSTM_Predictions/README.md

 # Covid_LSTM_Predictions

 ## Introduccion ##
-    LSTM networks as known as good fit for timeseries, specially in those case where sudden changes can be expected.
+    LSTM networks are known as good fit for timeseries, specially in those case where sudden changes can be expected.
     Therefore this can represent a promigsing tool to make predictions over the covid_19 fast changing timeseries.
     In this case the next day is predicted and shown in a temporary deployed website generated with dash.
     The prediction is done for a country choosen by the user.
     The prediction represent the cumulative sum of covid cases.
     The number of days for the cumulative sum is chossen by the user.
-    The cumulative sum is used to avoid noise of the original data.
+    The cumulative sum is used for predictions to avoid noise of the original data.

 ## Scripts contained ##
 ### settings ###